rep-azy/olympus/README.md

 - Run `npm run` to see all available scripts.
 - Ensure Node.js ≥ 18 and npm ≥ 9 are installed.
 - If `npm start` fails, use `npm run dev`.
+- 3D models may take a moment to load on first visit.

 ---